ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ```

 You can accept the default (again, NOT for production), or customize your airdrop.
 In the latter
 case the wizard would continue.
-Let's assume the default here.
+Assume the default here.

 The final question is asking for precompiles.
 Precompiles are powerful customizations of your EVM.
 Read about them at [precompiles](./customize-a-subnet#precompiles).